-Maximum circumplanetary disk masses range from 1.5 to 2.1 lunar masses, and disk angular momenta from 0.3 to $0.37L{EM}$ .
-The disk vapor fraction ranges from 10 to 30%, and the fraction of the disk mass originating from the impactor is greater than 70% in all of the successful lunar forming candidates.
+Maximum circumplanetary disk masses range from 1.5 to 2.1 lunar masses, and disk angular momenta from 0.3 to $0.37L{\rm EM}$.
+The disk vapor fraction ranges from 10 to 30%, and the fraction of the disk mass originating from the impactor is greater than 70% for all of the successful lunar forming candidates.
 For the most successful impacts, we identify the specific source region of the impactor that supplies the majority of the orbiting material: a portion of the leading face of the impactor that was just radially exterior to the primary impact interface.
 This material is typically heated the least during the impact of any of the impactor material.
-Adjacent to this region is material that is highly heated and expands rapidly from the front side of the impact site; this material is generally predicted to escape the Earth-Moon system Our findings suggest that the most important physical processes to orbital mass injection are impact geometry and gravitational torques.
-We have also found that a simple expression approximates the maximum amount of iron-depleted material placed into orbit as a function of the relative size of the impactor vs. target (Eq.
-6); this expression is generally consistent with results produced with both the old and new ANEOS (Cameron & Benz 1991; Cameron 2000, 2001; this work) over a wide range in resolution (N = 3000 to 120,000 particles).
+Adjacent to this region is material that is highly heated and expands rapidly from the front side of the impact site; this material is generally predicted to escape the Earth-Moon system.
+These findings suggest that the most important physical processes to orbital mass injection are impact geometry and gravitational torques.
+A simple expression has been identified that approximates the maximum amount of iron-depleted material placed into orbit as a function of the relative size of the impactor vs. target (Eq.
+(6)); this expression is generally consistent with results produced with both the old and new ANEOS (Cameron and Benz, 1991; Cameron, 2000, 2001; this work) over a wide range in resolution (N = 3000 to 120,000 particles).

-We have not identified any impacts that produce the massive (e.g., 3 - 4 lunar masses), centrally condensed disks that would be consistent with the Moon forming entirely from material initially within Roche limit.
+We have not identified any impacts that produce the massive (e.g., 3-4 lunar masses), centrally condensed disks that would be consistent with the Moon forming entirely from material initially within Roche limit.
 We instead typically find the majority of the disk material has equivalent circular orbits exterior to the Roche limit.
-Indeed, some of the disks produced here have higher specific angular momenta than those studied by previous lunar accretion simulations (Ida, Canup & Stewart 1997; Kokubo, Ida & Makino 2000; Takeda & Ida 2001).
+Indeed, some of the disks produced here have higher specific angular momenta than those studied by previous lunar accretion simulations (Ida et al., 1997; Kokubo et al., 2000; Takeda and Ida, 2001).
 In addition, the majority of the orbiting material is predicted to be in a melt-vapor two-phase state, rather than in solids, as assumed by such models.

-The overall predictions for the bulk dynamical quantities of the protolunar disk-i.e., the mass and angular momentum placed into orbit for a given impact-appear relatively insensitive to a variety of initial conditions, including numerical resolution for $10^4 < N < 10^5$ , equation of state, and the initial thermal state of the colliding objects.
-Comparisons with the orbiting mass predictions from even the earliest, lowest resolution simulations with N = 3000 (e.g., Benz, Slattery & Cameron 1987; Cameron & Benz 1991) are not vastly different than those obtained here for similar impacts.
-A limitation of these early works that was perhaps as important as resolution itself was the computational demand of SPH simulations at that time, which greatly limited their number.
-Increased computational speeds and greater numbers of simulations have since led to the recognition of the dominant impact scaling trends-and the associated predictions for optimal impact characteristics for producing the Earth-Moon system (Canup, Ward & Cameron 2001; CA01; this work).
+The overall predictions for the bulk dynamical quantities of the protolunar disk-i.e., the mass and angular momentum placed into orbit for a given impact-appear relatively insensitive to a variety of initial conditions, including numerical resolution for $10^4 < N < 10^5$, equation of state, and the initial thermal state of the colliding objects.
+Comparisons with the orbiting mass predictions from even the earliest, lowest resolution simulations with N = 3000 (e.g., Benz et al., 1987; Cameron and Benz, 1991) are not vastly different than those obtained here for similar impacts.
+A limitation of these early works that was perhaps as important as resolution itself was the computational demands of SPH simulations at that time, which greatly limited their number.
+Increased computational speeds and greater numbers of simulations have since led to the recognition of the dominant impact scaling trends-and the associated predictions for optimal impact characteristics for producing the Earth- Moon system (Canup et al., 2001; CA01; this work).